isomerpages/ura-lkywcp/pages/faq.md

 #### **Who will be invited to receive the award?**

 The Mayor of the Laureate city will be invited to the Lee Kuan Yew Prize Award Ceremony & Banquet (a highlight event of the World Cities Summit, a biennial international Summit held in Singapore) to receive the award.
-The key city officials and partner organisations are also welcomed to participate.
+The key city officials and partner organisations are also welcomed to participate in the event.

-#### **Will the Prize Laureate and Special Mention(s) be sharing at a public platform?**
+#### **Will the Prize Laureate and Special Mention(s) be invited to speak?**

 The Prize Laureate will be invited to share their achievements at the Lee Kuan Yew World City Prize Lecture, while the Special Mention(s) will be invited to share their urban initiatives at the Lee Kuan Yew World City Prize Forum.
 Both events are key highlights of the World Cities Summit, a biennial international Summit held in Singapore.